damarindra/SimpleNote-Documentation/source/index.rst

 .. image:: /img/SimpleNoteAdd.PNG

 - Then a new note appears in Scene View.
-- To Edit note, just click button on the top right of Note Rectangle (Right after Title)
+- Click text to edit

 .. image:: /img/SimpleNoteGameObject.PNG

-Add a Note to Class and Variable
+Add a Note to Script Component and Variable
 --------------------------------

 - Open Script you want to add Note